pandas-dev/pandas/doc/source/io.rst

   Data type for data or columns.
 E.g. ``{'a': np.float64, 'b': np.int32}`` (unsupported with ``engine='python'``).
-Use `str` or `object` to preserve and not interpret dtype. engine : {``'c'``, ``'python'``}
+Use `str` or `object` to preserve and not interpret dtype.

+  .. versionadded:: 0.20.0 support for the Python parser.

+engine : {``'c'``, ``'python'``}
   Parser engine to use.
 The C engine is faster while the python engine is currently more feature-complete.